Kurral/Kurralv3/README.md

     - ✅ Perfect for regression testing
     - ✅ Verifies logic without re-running LLM

-- **Level 2 Replay** (Exploratory): Model or Prompt changes?
+- **Level 2 Replay** (Non-Deterministic / Exploratory): Model or Prompt changes?
 This mode facilitates A/B testing.
 It re-runs the LLM live but intelligently caches tool calls using semantic matching to benchmark the quality of the new model or prompt against the original run.

     - ✅ Benchmark new models against original runs
     - ✅ Test prompt variations